mbrsagor/covid19/README.md

 ```
 Assuming you've cloned the repository, open Terminal and `cd ~/your/path/to/coivd19`.

-Create a python virtual environment:
+Create a Python virtual environment:

 ```bash/zsh
 virtualenv venv --python=python3.6